ibraheemdev/matchit/README.md

 # HttpRouter

 HttpRouter is a lightweight high performance HTTP request router.
-It is a Rust port of [`julienschmidt/httprouter`](https://github.com/julienschmidt/httprouter).

 This router supports variables in the routing pattern and matches against the request method.
 It also scales better.